All Episodes

 I've already given it to Congress, and they have it.

-In fact, I'm working through the FOIA process right now with Judicial Watch on the uh Tabliki Jamat initiative that led directly to the San Bernardino shootings and Orlando's also involved as well.
+In fact, I'm working through the FOIA process right now with Judicial Watch on the Tabliki-Jamaat initiative that led directly to the San Bernardino shootings.

 Have you spoken with anyone within the Trump administration?

-Well, I've been waiting until I had all the information complete from the FOIA process, so I could literally go in and lay it all on the table from the beginning to the end.
+Well, I've been waiting until I had all the information complete from the FOIA process so I could literally go in and lay it all on the table from the beginning to the end.

 And I'm quite close to doing that now.

-Well, I gotta tell you, you know, one of the things I've always said about you, Philip Pain, and I mean this in the most complimentary way possible.
+Well, I got to tell you, you know, one of the things I've always said about you, Philip Payne, and I mean this in the most complimentary way possible, you're so smart it scares me.

 Well, nothing they do surprises me because those are the same people that investigated me when I was under active duty.